open-telemetry/opentelemetry.io/content/en/docs/go/getting-started.md

 	global.SetTextMapPropagator(propagators.Baggage{})
 ```

-It's important to note that if you do not set a propagator, the default is to use the NoOp option, which means that context will not be shared between multiple services.
+It's important to note that if you do not set a propagator, the default is to use the `NoOp` option, which means that context will not be shared between multiple services.

 # Quick Start

 Let's put the concepts we've just covered together, and create a trace in a single process.
-In our main function, after the initialization code, add the following -
+In our main function, after the initialization code, add the following:

 ```
 tracer := global.Tracer("ex.com/basic")